 Under Pakistan’s constitution, education is compulsory from age five to 16 and free in state schools, which teach in Urdu or English.
 Yet the country has some of the highest rates of illiteracy and out-of-school children in the world.

-In 2015, more than 11 million children and teenagers were not in school and more than 10 million young people aged 15 to 24 were illiterate.
-Net enrolment was 74 per cent at primary level and 44 per cent at secondary level, while gross tertiary enrolment stood at 10 per cent.
+In 2015, more than 11 million children and teenagers were not in school and, in 2019, more than 11.5 million young people aged 15 to 24 were illiterate.
+Gross enrolment was 95 per cent at primary level and 45 per cent at secondary level, while gross tertiary enrolment stood at 12 per cent.

 Primary school takes five years, middle school three and high school two.
 A further two years at intermediate college leads to the Higher Secondary School Certificate, which provides access to university.
 The school year runs from April to March.